did:me Method Specification (v1)

 Creation steps:

-4. Sign the core bytes using an allowed verification method
+7. Sign the core bytes (with domain separation, Section 7.1) using enough allowed verification methods to satisfy updatePolicy.threshold

 8.2 Update

-To update a DID, the registry MUST enforce all of the following:
+To update a DID, the update processor MUST enforce all of the following:

 new.id == old.id